 More than Just a Motor

-Right now, the Makita LXT line uses 5 different BL motors to power their brushless tools.
+Right now, the Makita LXT line uses at least 5 different BL motors to power their brushless tools.
 That’s not the whole story, though.

-Those brushless motors need a power source – Makita 18V LXT battery packs.
+Those brushless motors need a power source—Makita 18V LXT battery packs.
 With that 18V battery platform, Makita gives you four levels of cordless tools to work with.
-Sub-compact replaces the need for 12V and you have 18V X2 to eliminate the need to jump up to a 36V battery.
+Sub-compact replaces the need for 12V.
+The 18V X2 line eliminates the need to jump up to a 36V battery pack.
 In between are compact and premium 18V tools that give you a complete line on one battery system.

-What sits between the motor and battery in every brushless tool is the controller, and that’s where things get really specific.
+The controller sits between the motor and battery in every brushless tool.
+That’s where things get really specific.
 Each Makita brushless tool model has its own electronic controller that customizes the energy curve between the battery and motor.
 Even though you have 5 motors to choose from, each one performs differently from one tool to the next because the product team can tell it exactly how to run.